 5. Listening to Music and Singing Along

 Can you remember any songs from your childhood?
 Chances are, you can.
 Listening to rhythmic songs with lyrics composed for easy learning helps to gain new words.
-Your child will be singing away after hearing these songs a few times, and you will be happy the words are “sticking.”
+You can listen to Spanish songs in the car and at home.
+Make it more exciting by singing and dancing to the music.
+Your child will begin singing away after hearing these songs a few times, and you will be happy the words are “sticking.”

 Check Out: Sing with Señor – offering an album of infectious songs filled with basic Spanish words.
 SpanishMama – offers some great music CD’s.
 Habla Blah Blah – fun and free Spanish music videos for kids.